Product Liability in Personal Injury Law

 4. Contributory negligence: In some cases, the consumer’s own negligence or misuse of the product may impact the liability determination.
 If the consumer’s actions contributed to their own injuries, it can affect the manufacturer’s or distributor’s liability.

-See also Impact of Social Media on Personal Injury Claims
+See also Dealing with Insurers in Personal Injury Claims

 Understanding the role of negligence in product liability cases is essential for both consumers seeking compensation and manufacturers and distributors aiming to mitigate their legal risks.
 By adhering to the duty of care and maintaining high standards, companies can help ensure the safety of their products and protect themselves from potential liability.